pranav6670/Autonomous-Vehicle-Drive/README.md

 # Autonomous-Vehicle-Drive
 A vehicle designed from scratch and driven autonomously using a MLP.

+---

+## Methods/Hardware used

+1. Multilayer Perceptron
+2. Sockets for live streaming
+3. Microcontroller (Arduino for transmitter and receiver)
+4. RF communication (nRf24L01+ for wirelessly controlling the bot)
+5. CPU on the bot(Raspberry pi 3 and camera for video capturing)

+---

 ## File description

 ### Directory - /RcDriveTest